57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 Use a boxed mix with liquid rather than powdered cheese to save steps, then decorate with sliced cherry tomatoes and sprigs of rosemary arranged like holly boughs.
 Be sure to remove the garnish before serving.

-31. PB&J Cookie Cut-Outs
+32. PB&J Cookie Cut-Outs

 33. Cinnamon Rolls

 Prepare a tube or two of pop-and-bake rolls just before the party starts and serve them warm for a gooey Christmas treat.
+Bring this along for the big secret Santa gift reveal to keep everyone's blood sugar levels up.

 34. Grilled Cheese Sandwiches

-Even a grilled cheese sandwich can become Christmas party fare if you know your audience!
+Even a grilled cheese sandwich can become Christmas party fare if you know your audience.
 Go simple with your recipe, using white bread and American cheese cooked in a frying pan until golden.
 School-aged party folk will be thrilled to find one of their favorites on the table.

 35. Pigs in a Blanket

-A tiny hot dog wrapped in a layer of crisp, chewy pastry dough…what’s not to love about Christmas party food like that?
+A tiny hot dog wrapped in a layer of crisp, chewy pastry dough… what’s not to love about Christmas party food like that?
 Make them from scratch or opt for heat-and-serve to make happy revelers out of the K-through-8 set (though older kids will love them, too).

-36. Rice Krispie Squares
+36. Rice Krispies Squares

-Rice Krispie squares are a quick and easy bakeless treat you can churn out by the panful with a simple 2:2:2 ratio.
+Rice Krispies squares are a quick and easy bakeless treat you can churn out by the panful with a simple 2:2:2 ratio.
 Melt two cups of marshmallows with two tablespoons of butter or margarine and mix in two cups of cereal until evenly coated.

 Press the mixture into a buttered pan and slice when cooled.
-Top your bars with frosting and holiday candies to give them a bit of Christmas glitter!
+Top your bars with frosting and holiday candies to give them a bit of Christmas glitter.

 37. Christmas Popcorn